catamorphism/message-format-wg/exploration/inspecting-formattable-values.md

 formatted value (and some extra information).

-In the current spec, a "resolved value" can be a nameable value, formattable value, preformatted value, or option value, depending on context.
+In the current spec, a "resolved value" can be a nameable value, formattable value, or preformatted value, depending on context.

 This proposal keeps the "formattable value" and "formatted value" types implementation-specific while defining wrapper types